 The use of a wagon-fort (frequently called a wagon laager after the Afrikaans term for it; in German it was called a wagenburg, which I just love the sound of) – often with the wagons chained together (or chained together with cannon) to break up cavalry charges was a staple of 16th century warfare from Hungary to India.
 The Mughals learned it from the Ottomans who seem to have picked it up from Eastern Europe.
 The same tactics were used in China by the Han against the Xiongnu steppe nomads.
 Indeed, it was precisely armies in this position – facing steppe nomads on horseback – which adopted the wagon-fort as a way to shield the vulnerable infantry (particularly missile infantry, which was often muskets, but could be bows or crossbows) from the charge.

-Fortunately for Jamie, awful tactical choices are mostly made up for by the fact that he is fighting…
+Fortunately for Jaime, awful tactical choices are mostly made up for by the fact that he is fighting…

 The Dumbest Mongols